 The closest summertime Class IV rafting to the San Francisco Bay Area!
 The Middle Fork American 1-Day trip is a great escape from your normal routine.
 Tucked away from civilization in the Auburn State Recreation Area, this river offers the best Class IV wilderness rafting experience in the northern Sierra Nevada range.
-Ideal for adventurous first-time rafters in good physical condition as well as experinced whitewater veterans, the dam-controlled Middle Fork provides an exciting and absolutely beautiful day on the water.
+Ideal for adventurous first-time rafters in good physical condition as well as experienced whitewater veterans, the dam-controlled Middle Fork provides an exciting and absolutely beautiful day on the water.

 The highlight of all 1-Day Middle Fork trips is the 100-foot-long plunge down the wild and crazy "Tunnel Chute" rapid.
 This 20-foot high drop comes early in the trip.
 It's a quick ride but the memories of running this thunderous drop last a life time.

 Beyond Limits Adventures offers trips on the Middle American seven days throughout the summer.
 The best time to experience the solitude of this canyon is during weekdays.
 You'll feel like you have the river to yourself.
 Our weekend spots fill fast.
 Check our Middle Fork calendar for available dates

 All 1-Day Middle Fork trips meet behind Raleys supermarket in Auburn California.
 Our meeting time is 8:30AM.
 The trip lasts until 5:00PM.